Phase III Report (updated 5/28/25)

 3.)
 Faculty interviews.
 These one-on-one interviews lasted between 45 and 95 minutes long.
 The interview asked faculty members to describe the role of writing in their discipline, how they write in their discipline, why they assign writing in their major courses, etc.

-3.)
-How do faculty conceive of and approach writing in their discipline?
-This phase details how faculty begin writing projects, how they manage their writing process, how they make decisions while drafting, how they seek and receive feedback, etc. This phase further maps these writing practices onto faculty’s writing pedagogies, revealing differences between the two activity systems (Russell).
+How do faculty approach writing projects in their discipline?
+This phase details how faculty begin writing projects, how they manage their writing process, how they make decisions while drafting, how they seek and receive feedback, etc. This phase further maps these writing practices onto faculty’s writing pedagogies.
+This report is slated for publication Spring 2026.

 Extended Rationale